How We Train at Vitruvian Fitness®

 Fireworks

 This is our sprint finish.
-HIIT means short, intense efforts followed by short recovery windows.
-Think: 20 seconds of all-out work, 10 seconds of rest—repeat.
+Doing HIIT training means relatively short, and very intense efforts followed by short recovery windows.
+For example: 20 seconds of all-out work with 10 seconds of rest – repeat.
+Or another example: 4 minutes of intense all out effort with 4 minutes of rest – repeat.

 Your instruction?